Several of our readers have asked us about finding the best podcast hosting service.

-Pricing: Starting from $12 per month with 100 MB storage each month.
+Pricing: Starting from $12 per month with 125 MB of storage each month.

-They make it incredibly easy to simply upload your podcast media and publish it.
-They also offer podcast analytics, so you can see how each episode performed.
+They make it incredibly easy to simply upload your podcast media files and publish them.
+They also offer podcast analytics so you can see how each episode performs.

 Their embed code allows you to easily add each episode to your WordPress posts and pages.
 If you don’t have a website, then they can quickly create one for you.

-One thing to watch out for is that their plans do limit the number of downloads.
-Which means you need to upgrade your plan as your podcast grows.
+One thing to watch out for is that their plans limit the number of downloads.
+This means you need to upgrade your plan as your podcast grows.

-Pricing: Starting from $19 per month for upto 10,000 downloads each month,
+Pricing: Starting from $19 per month for up to 20,000 downloads each month.

 Regardless of which podcast hosting service you choose, you will need a media player to properly embed and display podcasts on your website.